 Can Stock Photo is focused on ease of use and fair commission.
 You’ll generally pocket 50% of a sale’s profit, but this can change depending on the user’s subscription model.

-The website is relatively selective, and you’ll need to submit 3 of your best shorts for judging to see whether you’ll be allowed onto the site.
+The website is relatively selective, and you’ll need to submit 3 of your best shots for judging to see whether you’ll be allowed onto the site.

 If your membership gets the green light, you’ll be up against 70,000 other photographers.